15 Birds With Weird Names and Their Pictures

 by CazzJj is licensed under CC CC0 1.0

-Scrub Wrens are ending our list of birds with weird names.
+Scrub Wrens are the final bird on our list of weird names.
 This bird, a fitting finale, physically sports its tumultuous naming history as a badge of national pride.

-Scrub Wrens are small, wary, and perceptive birds that can be summoned out of the thick undergrowth they scamper through.
+Scrub Wrens are small, wary, and wise birds that can be summoned out of the thick undergrowth they scamper through.

 They’ve also been known to yell at anyone who tries to enter an area without permission and then hang around for a while.